Red Bluff Reservoir - 2012 Survey Report

 District 1-C, San Angelo, Texas

-This is the authors' summary from a 11-page report.
+This is the authors' summary from a 9-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Red Bluff Reservoir is located on the Pecos River 45 miles north of Pecos on the Loving and Reeves County line; the upper end of the reservoir reaches into New Mexico.
+Red Bluff Reservoir is an 11,700-acre (when full) reservoir located on the Pecos River 45 miles north of Pecos on the Loving and Reeves County line; the upper end of the reservoir reaches into New Mexico.
 It was constructed in 1936 for hydroelectric and irrigation water supply.
-It has a history of severe water level fluctuations.
+It has a history of severe water level fluctuations and had approximately 2,260 surface acres of water in 2013.
 The reservoir has also suffered from toxic golden alga (P. parvum) blooms since the mid-1980s.
 Since 2001 the algal blooms have suppressed fish populations significantly and prevented the recovery of the fisheries.
-At the time of sampling, surface acreage was approximately 4,269 acres.
-The reservoir’s conductivity has consistently been in excess of 4,000 μmhos/cm, making electrofishing ineffective.
+The reservoir’s conductivity has long been in excess of 4,000 μmhos/cm, making electrofishing ineffective.
 Habitat consists mainly of rock or gravel shoreline.
 Shoreline access is good near the dam, and boats can be launched from the gravel shore in the same area.

-Catfishes and largemouth bass were stocked until the 1980s and Palmetto bass were present in Red Bluff Reservoir up until 2002; however, golden alga blooms have prevented any stocking success since then.
-Sport fishes have been managed with statewide regulations.
+Catfishes and Largemouth Bass were stocked until the 1980s and Palmetto Bass were present in Red Bluff Reservoir up until 2002; however, golden alga blooms have prevented any stocking success since then.
+Water quality testing has been conducted to check for golden alga and conditions that promote its growth.

 Fish Community, All Species